Chandu Lal: In Sikh Darbar

-Chandu Shah was a Minister within the court of Maharaja Ranjit Singh under the Sikh Empire.
+Chandu Lal was a Minister within the court of Maharaja Ranjit Singh under the Sikh Empire.
 They both had good relations and Chandu Lal Malotra became a General in the Sikh Khalsa Army.
 He then converted and became a devout Sehajdhari Sikh.

 In an agreement between Maharaja Ranjit Singh and the Nizam of Hyderabad for the construction of a Gurudwara in the spot where Guru Gobind Singh Ji died and the Nizam of Hyderabad making it 4 acres large made of marble, Ranjit Singh would give him 24,000 Nihang Sikhs as private unpaid soldiers to quell rebellions.

 Chandu Lal may have considered himself a Nanakpanthi, as he was devotee of the Udasi saint, Baba Priyatam Das.

 In Nizam Darbar

 He started his career as a subordinate in the customs department of Kingdom of Hyderabad.
 Later he received the title of Raja Bahadur from Nawab Sikandar Jah.
 Sikandar Jah selected him as accounts officer of his army.
 British historian states "Due to the ladting effect of Chundoo Lal the dominions of the Nizam seem to look like a Sikh one rather than a Mohhamedan."
 The Nihang forces refused to be paid and said they would only be paid by the Akal Takht.
 Later after the Anglo Sikh Wars Nihangs fled to the South, where they battled against revolt earning respect by many.
 It is even noted by historians that Nihangs were used as bodyguards.

 In 1819 Chandu Lal received the title of Maharaja from Sikandar Jah and a cash award of one crore rupees.
 In 1822 he was made the head of seven thousand horsemen with the title of Raja e Rajagan from Nawab Nasir ud dawlah.
 After the death of Monir-ul-Mulk in 1833, Chandu Lal succeeded him as a prime minister.